Azure-Samples/communication-services-javascript-quickstarts/LobbyCallSupport-Client/README.md

 ### 5. Usage

 1. Run the application with `npx webpack serve --config webpack.config.js`.
+2. Open the url shown(http://localhost:<port-number>) in browser.
-2. Enter the target call sender's token and the receiver's user ID.
+3. Enter the target call sender's token and the receiver's user ID.
-3. Click **Start Call** to initiate a call.
+4. Click **Start Call** to initiate a call.
-4. To simulate a lobby call, use another ACS test client (e.g., [ACS Sample App](https://acssampleapp.azurewebsites.net/)) and enter the receiver's user ID.
+5. To simulate a lobby call, use another ACS test client (e.g., [ACS Sample App](https://acssampleapp.azurewebsites.net/)) and enter the receiver's user ID.
-5. When a lobby user requests to join, a confirmation dialog will appear.
+6. When a lobby user requests to join, a confirmation dialog will appear.
 Accept or reject the request.
-6. The client communicates your decision to the server via WebSocket.
+7. The client communicates your decision to the server via WebSocket.

 > **Tip:** Keep the browser's Developer Console open to view WebSocket alerts, debug messages and to not suppress alerts.